aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/06-set-up-common-dev-network.md

 12. Select the checkbox next to **`AWSAdministratorAccess`**.
 13. Select **`Finish`**.

-Now you've enabled all users who are part of the Cloud Administrator group in AWS SSO administrator access to the **Network - Prod** AWS account.
+Now you've enabled all users who are part of the Cloud Administrator group in AWS SSO administrator access to the **network-prod** AWS account.

 ## 6. Determine IP Address CIDR Blocks